cbstodd/typescript_starter/README.md

     cd new_project_name

-To rename the git repo to your own:
+To rename the git repo to your own.
+You also have to update this in your package.json file:

     git remote set-url origin https://github.com/YOUR_USERNAME/YourRepoName.git